Tap here to get 5 Secrets to Stress Free Dinners

 Tips and Tricks

-- Make sure your self-rising flour is fresh.
-Because of the baking powder in it, self-rising flour has a shelf-life of about six months.
-The further you get out from that six month mark, the less of a rise you are going to get in your bread.
+• Make sure your self-rising flour is fresh.
+Because of the baking powder in it, self-rising flour has a shelf-life of six months.
+After that you will get less of a rise you are going to get in your bread.

 Storing Beer Bread With Cheese and Bacon